mihaigalos/mkdocs-breadcrumbs-plugin/README.md

 > [!IMPORTANT]
 > This plugin will recursively scan folders for the first markdown document.
-> If a subpath contains no markdown, clicking it in the produced breadcrumb will match the next available document.
+> If a subpath contains no markdown, it will not contain a hyperlink in the generated breadcrumb.